erinijapranckeviciene/dnpatterntools/README.rst

     conda install dnp-corrprofile -c bioconda
     conda install dnp-fourier     -c bioconda

-To build core utilities from source follow instructions in the `*source* <https://github.com/erinijapranckeviciene/dnpatterntools/blob/master/source/README.txt>`_ folder.
+To build core utilities from source follow  `instructions <https://github.com/erinijapranckeviciene/dnpatterntools/blob/master/source/README.txt>`_ .

 Fully functional Galaxy wrappers are provided in the *tools* folder.
 On Linux machine a `planemo serve
 <https://planemo.readthedocs.io/en/latest/readme.html>`_ launches a Galaxy instance in which the tools can be